rimapaulione/Mapty_OOP/README.md

 - Ability to sort workouts by a distance;
 - More realistic error messages;
 - Ability to position the map to show all workouts;
-- Ability to show Location with city and country (sometimes it is not working propertly, because of some limits)
+- Ability to show Location with city and country;
 - Added loader spinner.

 In the project directory, you can run: